2nd Battalion, 3rd Marines: World War II (1942–1945)

 2/3 was crossing the Piva River on November 21 when the Marines were pinned down by heavy fire from a Japanese bunker complex.
 2/3 then encountered an enemy battalion supporting the bunker system, and was able to withdraw with minimal casualties.

 On November 24, 2/3 moved forward 250 yards under heavy fire, taking heavy casualties while crossing a meandering stream eight times.
 The battle of Piva Forks concluded the next day.
 On December 25, the 3rd Marines left Bougainville and returned to Guadalcanal.

 On July 21, 1944, 2/3 went ashore at Red Beach One near Adelup Point during the battle of Guam.
 2/3 Marines went up over the ridge overlooking the beach between Chonito Cliff and Bundschu Ridge, but fierce enemy resistance kept his entire regiment pinned down.
 Company E was able to take the high ground by the end of the day, but only after the Japanese had withdrawn.
 2/3 spent the entire next day continuously engaging the enemy.

 On July 25, 2/3 punched through enemy cave defenses on the drive toward Fonte Ridge.
 That night and into the next morning, his battalion helped to repulse multiple Japanese banzai attacks.
 Both sides took heavy casualties.
 By dawn, 2/3 Battalion Commander Lieutenant Colonel Hector de Zayas learned of the potential of a second enemy attack and moved to the front lines to reposition his men.
 While he was in this exposed forward position, de Zayas was shot and killed by a Japanese sniper.
 The executive officer of 2/3, Major William A. Culpepper, assumed command for the remainder of the battle.

 1951–1960

-During this near decade long period the unit was reactivated and went through various reassignments and non-combat deployments:
+During this nearly decade-long period, the unit was reactivated and went through various reassignments and non-combat deployments: